MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 ### Defining a custom constructor

-While DSC only ever calls the parameterless constructor, you might find it useful to define one or more constructors with parameters if the class is used in other circumstances, such as by functions in your module.
+DSC only calls the parameterless constructor.
+However, you can define other constructors with parameters if the class is used in other circumstances, such as by functions in your module.

 For more information on defining constructors, see [about_Classes][17]

 ## Best practices

-Class-based DSC Resources are flexible and powerful.
-They define the schema for the manageable settings of a software component and implement the logic to retrieve the current state, validate it against the desired state, and enforce the desired state.

 This is a non-exhaustive list of best practices for authoring high quality class-based DSC Resources that are idempotent, safe, and maintainable.
 It supplements the